 Musings on Academic Careers

 I have collected job market advice on how to be a good PhD student and to succeed on the job market.
-Please also have a look at this presentation by Corey Phelps that provides a very good overview.
 If you are pre PhD wondering if a PhD in management is a good idea for you and how to apply, you should read this great discussion by Abhishek Nagaraj or check out this book by Peters Roberts.